williamdlees/vdjbase_docker/README.md

     restart: unless-stopped
 ```

-VDJbase will be listening on port 6000.
+The server will be listening on port 6000.
 If you would like to use some other port, modify the setting in `docker-compose.yml`.

 You will need to create a directory to hold some shared files created by vdjbase and served by nginx, and also a directory to hold configuration info.
 In the compose
 file, these are `/share/vdjbase/shared` and `/share/vdjbase/config/nginx`.
 Amend the paths in the compose file as necessary and create the directories: